YatFungLoo/miniWeather_Msc_Dissertation/README.md

+This is a fork as part of Yat Fung Loo (s1754999) dissertation project.
+The code being used for the project are under `cirrus_fortran` and `cirrus_c`, please refer to the directory's instruction on how to run the code on Cirrus compute nodes.

 # The MiniWeather Mini App

 A mini app simulating weather-like flows for training in parallelizing accelerated HPC architectures.
 Currently includes: